 Trees are some of the most eye-catching features in the landscape.
 Trimming back hazardous or unattractive branches is just what your lawn needs for that extra dose of curb appeal.

-Depending on the size of the tree, tree trimming typically costs between $315 and $700.
+Depending on the size of the tree, tree trimming typically costs between $315 and $700, with large trees costing closer to the higher end.

 Cost of DIY Stump Grinding